 Looking for more uplifting stories like these?
-Follow The Up-Beat – a bi-weekly series we launched earlier this year that aims to bring greater attention to police acts of heroism and kindness.
+Follow The Up-Beat – a monthly series we launched earlier this year that aims to bring greater attention to police acts of heroism and kindness.
 Email your police hero stories to email@example.com.

 SRO creates interactive reading, singing, magic videos for homebound children

 Deputy James Sellers was one of many cops who took to the internet to help keep kids stuck at home during the pandemic learning and engaged – and help lighten their parents’ load, as well!
 FULL STORY